Fiji

 Accreditation Requirements:

-• Filming permits required for all professional productions
+• A Film Permit from Film Fiji is required for all professional productions

-• All crew must be declared and approved
+• All cast and crew must be declared in the application

 Required Documents: